go-coldbrew/cookiecutter-coldbrew/README.md

 - Uses `dep` or `mod` for dependency management
 - Only maintained 3rd party libraries are used.
 - Use multistage docker builds for super small docker images
+- Make sure '$GOBIN' is set in PATH

 ## Docker